-- 1,314 out of the 1,329 contracts studied (about 99%) used the Design-Bid-Build method.
-On these projects, final expenditures exceeded original award amounts by approximately 10%. - Larger contracts tended to land higher than award amounts more frequently and by a larger percentage than smaller contracts. - The Hood Canal Bridge East Half used Design-Bid-Build, and its awards and payments are in the \$100M + category.
-At \$190M above award, this contract drives the majority of cost differences in this category. - Excluding the Hood Canal Bridge, Design-Bid-Build contract payments were 5.4% higher than awards. - For projects built using the Design-Build method, WSDOT spent 5% more than the original award amount. - This compares fairly equally with the Design-Bid-Build method if the Hood Canal Bridge is excluded from the analysis. - However, unlike the Design-Bid-Build projects, contracts completed through Design-Build do not exhibit a trend of larger contracts coming in higher over award amounts than smaller contracts.
+- 1,314 out of the 1,329 contracts studied (about 99%) used the Design, Bid, Build method.
+On these projects, final expenditures exceeded original award amounts by approximately 10%. - Larger projects tended to land higher than award amounts more frequently and by a larger percentage than smaller projects. - The Hood Canal Bridge East Half used Design, Bid, Build, and its awards and payments are in the \$100M + category.
+At \$190M above award, this project drives the majority of cost differences in this category. - Excluding the Hood Canal Bridge, Design, Bid, Build contracts payments were 5.4% higher than awards. - For projects built using the Design-Build method, WSDOT spent 5% more than the original award amount. - This compares fairly equally with the Design, Bid, Build method if the Hood Canal Bridge is excluded from the analysis. - However, unlike the Design, Bid, Build projects, contracts completed through Design-Build do not exhibit a trend of larger projects coming in higher over award amounts than smaller projects.